-The garlic is one of the first foods which was used to deal with different health conditions.
-Moreover, it was used to maintain the overall health.
+Garlic is one of the first foods which was used to deal with different health conditions.
+Moreover, it was used to maintain overall health.
 Nowadays, the use of natural remedies such as garlic is on the rise.

-You should know that the garlic infuses a tasty, earthy flavor into many dishes, but that is not all.
-The garlic is also a powerful ally when it comes to cooking cause it can help the health or your heart and your immunity.
+You should know that garlic infuses a tasty, earthy flavor into many dishes, but that is not all.
+Garlic is also a powerful ally when it comes to cooking cause it can help the health of your heart and your immunity.

 Read on, to find out more about the many health benefits of this common yet extremely beneficial food.